 Chromoblastomycosis is caused by dark brown or black fungi that produce sclerotic bodies in tissue.

 Usually, chromoblastomycosis begins on the foot or leg, but other exposed body parts may be infected, especially where the skin is broken.

 Early small, itchy, enlarging papules may resemble dermatophytosis Overview of Dermatophytoses Dermatophytoses are fungal infections of keratin in the skin and nails (nail infection is called tinea unguium or onychomycosis).
 Symptoms and signs vary by site of infection.
 Diagnosis is by... read more (ringworm).
 These papules extend to form dull red or violaceous, sharply demarcated patches with indurated bases.
 Several weeks or months later, new lesions, projecting 1 to 2 mm above the skin, may appear along paths of lymphatic drainage.
 Hard, dull red or grayish cauliflower-shaped nodular projections may develop in the center of patches and, if the infection is untreated, gradually extend to cover extremities over the course of many years.

 Late chromoblastomycosis lesions have a characteristic appearance, but early lesions may be mistaken for dermatophytoses.

 Fontana-Masson staining for melanin helps confirm the presence of the sclerotic bodies (Medlar bodies), which are pathognomonic.

-Itraconazole is the most effective drug, although not all patients respond.
+Itraconazole is the most effective medication for chromoblastomycosis, although not all patients respond.
 Flucytosine is sometimes added to prevent relapse.
-Amphotericin B is ineffective.
-Anecdotal reports suggest that posaconazole, voriconazole, or terbinafine may also be effective.
-Adjunctive therapies such as cryotherapy are often helpful, although response is slow.
+Flucytosine should not be used as monotherapy.

 For localized lesions, surgical excision may be curative.